baran62bc-ops/tr-license_plate_recognition/README.md

 An end-to-end pipeline for detecting and reading Turkish license plates from car images.
 Built from scratch using a fine-tuned YOLOv11 detector and a custom CNN → Transformer → CTC text recognition model, deployed as a Streamlit app.

+The model has two issues.
+First, it struggles with 2-line license plates like NN CCC\n NNN, the model has seen almost entirely NN CCC NNN, so it performs poorly on them.
+Second, the fine-tuned YOLO model may still detect license plates on cars where the license plate is removed.
+I have to train another model for the classification task( plate, noplate).
+However, for that I have to build another dataset with images of cars with no license plates, that would take a lot of time.
+For now, I will skip building that dataset and focus more on learning other stuff.
 ---

 ## Architecture